 - We were very eager to test the Bamix 2-Speed 3-Blade Hand Blender, which is prevalent in many commercial kitchens (it's the original immersion blender).
 To our surprise, this model was the most expensive, yet repeatedly scored at the bottom of all of our tests.
 It struggled to purée soup and beans, crush ice, and even whip cream.

 - The Braun Multiquick Hand Blender has a well-designed safety feature, along with several useful attachments.
 However, the narrow head shape and small vents meant it required long blend times to complete our tests.
-If the long blend times don't turn you off, this is a good choice for anyone interested in the additional attachments, or in a coated blade guard that won't scratch a Teflon pan.

 This post may contain links to Amazon or other partners; your purchases via these links can benefit Serious Eats.
 Read more about our affiliate linking policy.